 - A. Students will create a portfolio to include major writing assignments.
 Each major writing assignment will demonstrate the student's rhetorical knowledge and ability to work within specific essay genre conventions.
 All work submitted to the instructor must be original to this semester and section of this class.
 Work previously submitted for any other class does not fulfill the requirements of this class. - a.
 Create clear and purpose-driven thesis statements - b.
 Adapt rhetorical approaches to specific audiences and purposes - c.
 Apply conventions of organization and structure to rhetorical situations - d.
 Demonstrate competence in using Standard American English - B. Students will compose major writing assignments of at least 500 words each produced through the process of multiple drafts and revisions that will be written both in and out of class.
 The composition process may include multiple assignments and deadlines, and the essays will be evaluated for content and mechanics according to the Rubric for Composition. - a.
-Use writing as a means of inquiring, thinking, learning, or communicating - b.
+Use writing as a means of inquiring, thinking, learning, or communicating

+- b.
 Develop a writing assignment as a series of tasks - c.
-Generate, revise, and proofread drafts

-- C. Students will write one multiple-source essay of at least 1000 words produced through the process of multiple drafts and revisions that will be written both in and out of class.
+Generate, revise, and proofread drafts - C. Students will write one multiple-source essay of at least 1000 words produced through the process of multiple drafts and revisions that will be written both in and out of class.
 The composition process may include multiple assignments and deadlines, and the essays will be evaluated for content and mechanics according to the Rubric for Composition. - a.
 Organize a research project on a selected topic - b.
 Employ effective research strategies in a variety of media - c.
 Differentiate between scholarly and popular sources - d.
 Evaluate credibility of sources - e.
 Incorporate examples from a variety of credible sources - f.
 Integrate source material in the form of quotation, paraphrase, and summary - g.
 Incorporate in-text and post-text citations that adhere to MLA guidelines - D. Students will revise one major writing assignment as a means of reflection and self-assessment. - a.
 Reflect upon and evaluate skills in course competencies - b.
 Determine methods for improving competency areas - E. Students may be required to complete other in-class and homework assignments, such as quizzes, group activities, worksheets, presentations, peer reviews, etc., in order to demonstrate objective reading and English language skills. - a.
 Demonstrate active reading skills by annotating and responding to texts - b.
 Analyze texts by summarizing, paraphrasing, and interpreting - c.
 Use appropriate grammar - d.
 Use appropriate punctuation - e.
 Use appropriate mechanics - f.
 Use appropriate structure - g.
 Use appropriate diction and tone for a variety of audiences, subjects, and purposes - h.
-Apply MLA 9th edition formatting guidelines - F. Students will write timed, impromptu compositions. - G. Students will write and submit a Final Reflection due on the final exam date published in the college's official exam schedule.
-No student may submit the Final Reflection without first having submitted all other writing assignments in a sequential manner to the course instructor.
+Apply MLA 9th edition formatting guidelines - F. Students will write two timed, impromptu compositions, one of which is the Midterm Exam.
+The minimum word count for the essays will be 500 words, and will be completed during the class period.
+Essays will be evaluated for content and mechanics according to the Rubric for Composition.